 Written by Damon Geller

 Gold is not something that no one knows about anymore.
 Having tripled in value since 2001 with an average growth rate of around 15% per year, gold’s return has certainly been worthy of notice.
 Yet despite breaking through all-time highs, relatively few people are actually buying it.
 Not physically anyway.
-Instead, for those who have started to consider gold a viable addition to today’s portfolio, one of the most popular places to “get some exposure to gold" has been the gold ETF, GLD – especially for people looking for gold inside of their retirement accounts.
-It is inside IRAs and 401k retirement accounts where we see the majority of gold interest shuffled into paper-based “funds.”
-Unfortunately, funds are the absolute wrong way to invest in gold, and it could prove to be disastrous for your retirement.
+Instead, for those who have started to consider gold a viable addition to today’s portfolio, one of the most popular places to “get some exposure to gold" has been the gold ETF, GLD.
+What most people don't realize, however, is that GLD is riddled with counter-party risk and doesn't offer most of the wealth protecting benefits of physical gold -- and this could prove disastrous for your retirement.

-While owning an IRA can be a decent investment tool, if it is invested in 4 different kinds of “allocated risk funds” – none of which are backed by anything intrinsic – it should not be considered diversified or a “hedge” to a paper-based portfolio.
+While owning an ETF is a decent short-term trading tool, it should not be considered a “hedge” to a paper-based portfolio.
 Hedging yourself means spreading around counter-party risk as well as diversifying asset classes.
 Sure, it may sound great when your adviser says, “Don’t worry, you’re diversified with stocks, bonds, REITS and the ETF GLD.”
 But the reality is, everything he just listed is a promise on a piece of paper that someone will give you something that is supposed to represent “money” when you ask for it.
 They're all riddled with counter-party risk.
 Remember Bear Sterns, Enron, and “MF Global”?
 On the other hand, when you own real gold, you already have the money – the only unprintable currency on earth.
 Real savings, not debt-based promises.
 Compare that to the COMEX, which trades on paper many times the physical gold available.
 If the COMEX were to default, GLD could fall while the price to acquire a real ounce of gold could be rising fast.

 The Hidden Agenda of ETFs

 Well, that's exactly what's starting to happen.
 Every day we're getting calls from folks like you who would like to know how to convert those ETF holdings to real physical metals.
 In this policy-driven market, you want your gold physically where YOU can maintain control over it for better protection from a financial-system meltdown.
 So to really take advantage of the “wealth preservation” or “protection” that the individual investor is looking for, buying real gold coins is far better than ETFs.
-Even if you’re simply looking to diversify or hedge your IRA, you can do it more safely by backing your IRA with hard physical gold as opposed to a fund.
 Simply put, owning physical gold offers greater safety, a better hedge and less counter-party risk than ETFs.
-Now that you can use IRA funds to purchase physical gold, it’s time to diversify and protect all that paper.
-And there's no better place to build some protection and insurance than inside your retirement account, IRA or 401k.